Rabbit Logo

 The Economy

-The solar system runs on credits — a sufficiently standardized unit of account that the factions, for all their disagreements, have found it more practical to share than to fragment.
+The solar system runs on Credits (CR) — a sufficiently standardized unit of account that the factions, for all their disagreements, have found it more practical to share than to fragment.
 Credits belong to captains, not ships.
 When a ship is destroyed and its captain returns to the Artifact for a replacement, the wallet comes with them.
 The Artifact replaces the vessel; the captain's financial situation is their own problem.

 The primary sources of income in the outer reaches are extraction and salvage.
 Asteroid mining produces raw materials — metals, volatiles, silicates — that have buyers at every station.
 The quantity is reliable; the price is not.
 Station markets fluctuate based on supply, faction politics, and the kind of events that tend to happen in a solar system with no central authority and an unexplained alien structure in high Earth orbit.